- Doctors & Departments

-Keeping your child symptom-free at home is also very important, so in the Breathing Institute we make AAPs a priority during outpatient visits as well.
+Keeping your child symptom-free at home is also very important, so at the Breathing Institute, we make AAPs a priority during outpatient visits as well.

-While we aren’t meeting our goal yet, we’ve made great progress since making AAPs a priority.
+In 2017, we distributed an AAP during 96.14% of outpatient visits; we’ve made great progress since making AAPs a priority.
 We’ve improved by paying close attention to the data, educating our providers/staff and continuing to work to get better.

 View an example of our Asthma Action Plan (AAP) .pdf